MarioPerezDev/MarioPerezDev/README.md

 ## Hi there, I am Mario 👋
 ### Current job:
-💻 Software Engineer for GMV.
+💻 Software Engineer for Openbank.
 ### Studies:
 🎓  MSc in Network Engineering and Telematic Services